blamere/chess-polyglot/README.md

 #### hash(fen)
 hash takes a fen string and returns its polyglot hash.

+## Linting
+To lint the js files with jshint run the command:

+    $ grunt jshint

 ## Credits
 Adapted from [polyglot-chess](https://github.com/imor/polyglot),
 which is derivative of the excellent [stockfish](https://github.com/mcostalba/Stockfish)